20802777/20802777.github.io/_posts/2023-12-25-my-eighth-post.md

 Also, not only the house, I want my device to be connected to my office computer so I can tell the AI assistant to write what I say in Word or do what I want with the application that I choose (e.g. Go to Cisco and create the network I'm going to define for you.).

 And lastly, Siri doesn't communicate with any particular hospital or doctor unless you put their number in the emergency call list.
-I want my assistant to get my medical appointments by searching for my name in big data or tracking my PC so when I tell it that I don't feel good it can call the hospital and get an appointment for me.
+I want my assistant to get my medical history by searching for my name in big data or tracking my PC so when I tell it that I don't feel good it can call the hospital and get an appointment for me.

 Here is my code: